Skip to content

 How to Choose for Your Midlands Property

 Our recommendation for most Midlands properties: use pine straw on slopes and shaded natural areas, hardwood mulch on flat formal beds and around foundation plants.
 Many of the properties we maintain in Lexington, Chapin, and Irmo use both.
 If your beds are mostly flat and you want the lowest-maintenance solution, go with mulch and refresh once per year in spring.
-If you have significant slopes or want the natural look common in woodland landscapes, pine straw is the practical choice.
-Budget-wise, they're similar over time — pine straw's lower upfront cost is offset by more frequent replacement.
+If you have significant slopes or want the natural woodland look, pine straw is the practical choice.
+For properties with acid-loving plants (azaleas, camellias, hydrangeas, gardenias), pine straw provides a slight pH advantage as it breaks down.
+For vegetable gardens and mixed perennial beds, hardwood mulch is better because it doesn't shift soil pH.
+Budget-wise, they're similar over time -- pine straw's lower upfront cost is offset by more frequent replacement.

 FAQ